Jezithyr/VFS-Term4-CloudComputing-Telemetry/README.md

 - download the project (either zip or using git url)
 - open up root of project in cmd
 - run `.\venv\Scripts\activate.bat` to enable python virtual enviroment
-- run `pip install -r requirement.txt` to install dependancies
+- run `pip install -r requirement.txt` to install server dependancies
+- run `cd client` and `npm install` to install client dependancies

 ### Setup the Cloud